 In the Recreation Master Plan, Appendix 2: Infrastructure Direction (p 68) outlines strategies for major recreation infrastructure.
-Specific direction is provided within the Recreation Master Plan as part of Priority 3: "Invest in Recreation Infrastructure" in regard to the stages of analysis to be used when considering new recreation facility development.
-This process is used for internally proposed recreation developments as well as externally proposed recreation developments.
+Specific direction is provided within the Recreation Master Plan as part of Priority 3: Invest in Recreation Infrastructure in regard to the stages of analysis to be used when considering new recreation facility development.
 These stages are outlined below in Figure 3: Resources Planning Framework from the Recreation Master Plan.